fabric8io/fabric8/fabric/fuse-fabric/src/main/resources/distro/fabric/import/fabric/configs/versions/1.0/profiles/example-camel-mq/ReadMe.md

 You can deploy and run this example at the console command line, as follows:

 1. It is assumed that you have already created a fabric and are logged into a container called `root`.
 1. First of all, you need to deploy an A-MQ broker.
-Create a new child container and deploy the `mq-default` profile in a single step, by entering the following command at the console:
+Deploy the `mq-default` profile to the `root` container, by entering the following command at the console:

-        fabric:container-create-child --profile mq-default root broker

-1. Wait for the new child container, `broker`, to start up.
-Use the `fabric:container-list` command to check the status of the `broker` container and wait until the `[provision status]` is shown as `success`.
+        fabric:container-add-profile root mq-default

-1. Now deploy the `example-camel-mq` profile.
-Create a new child container and deploy the `example-camel-mq` profile in a single step, by entering the following command at the console:
+1. Now deploy the `example-camel-mq` profile to the `root` container, by entering the following command at the console:

-        fabric:container-create-child --profile example-camel-mq root camelmq

-1. Log into the `camelmq` container using the `fabric:container-connect` command, as follows:

-        fabric:container-connect camelmq
+        fabric:container-add-profile root example-camel-mq

 1. View the container log using the `log:tail` command as follows: